Overview

 As governments modernize their digital services, they face growing challenges around trust, security, and citizen experience.
 Traditional identity and credential verification processes are often slow, costly, and vulnerable to fraud.
 Verifiable Credentials offer a new way forward—delivering secure, trusted connections that empower citizens while streamlining government operations.

-Join Government Technology and Portage CyberTech for a live webinar to explore how governments can issue, manage, and verify digital credentials at scale, creating trusted interactions between agencies, citizens, and third parties.
+Join Government Technology and Portage CyberTech to explore how governments can issue, manage, and verify digital credentials at scale, creating trusted interactions between agencies, citizens, and third parties.
 Attendees will gain practical insight into how this technology enhances efficiency, protects privacy, and fosters interoperability across jurisdictions.

 • Verifiable Credentials 101: What they are and why they matter for governments.